gerardo-cortes/cortes-gerardo.github.io/README.md

 the server will be running in [localhost:8080](http://localhost:8080/)

 ### Code Style
-This project works mostly by editting [Markdown](https://jekyllrb.com/docs/configuration/markdown)
+This project works mostly by editing [Markdown](https://jekyllrb.com/docs/configuration/markdown)

-For commits, I recomend to use the following [git-styleguide](https://udacity.github.io/git-styleguide/)
+For commits, I recommend to use the following [git-styleguide](https://udacity.github.io/git-styleguide/)

 ---